 How long do I have to cash the check?

 Checks must be cashed within 90 days.
-However if the checks are not cashed within 90 days you may return the check to CEC and we will issue a new check.
+However if the checks are not cashed within 90 days you may return the check.
+Another check can be issued based on identification and conformation that you are the CEC account holder.

 Will I get a refund every year?

-Why am I only receiving part of my capital credits allocation?
+Why am I only receiving part of my capital credit allocation?

 Why didn’t I receive a check?

-If you were a member during 1985-1987 there could be several reasons why you did not receive a check:
+There could be several reasons why you did not receive a check.

 If I bring my check to your office, will you cash it?